Lens (vertebrate anatomy): Development

 Development of the vertebrate lens begins when the human embryo is about 4 mm long.
 The accompanying picture shows the process in a more easily studied chicken embryo.
 Unlike the rest of the eye which is derived mostly from the inner embryo layers, the lens is derived from the skin around the embryo.
 The first stage of lens formation takes place when a sphere of cells formed by budding of the inner embryo layers comes close to the embyro's outer skin.
 The sphere of cells induces nearby outer skin to start changing into the lens placode.
 The lens placode is the first stage of transformation of a patch of skin into the lens.
 At this early stage, the lens placode is a single layer of cells.

 As development progresses, the lens placode begins to deepen and bow inwards.
 As the placode continues to deepen, the opening to the surface ectoderm constricts and the lens cells bud off from the embryo's skin to form a sphere of cells known as the "lens vesicle".
 When the embryo is about 10 mm long the lens vesicle has completely separated from the skin of the embryo.

 The embryo then sends signals from the developing retina, inducing the cells closest to the posterior end of the lens vesicle to elongate toward the anterior end of the vesicle.
 These signals also induce the synthesis of proteins called crystallins.
 As the name suggests the crystallins can form a clear highly refractive jelly.
 These elongating cells eventually fill in the center of the vesicle with cells, that are long and thin like a strand of hair, called fibers.
 These primary fibers become the nucleus in the mature lens.
-The epithelial cells that don't form into fibers nearest the lens front give rise to the lens epithelium.
+The epithelial cells that do not form into fibers nearest the lens front give rise to the lens epithelium.